The South coast of England conjures the most iconic seaside holidays

 The De La Warr Pavilion built in 1935 is a Grade One listed building on the seafront in Bexhill on Sea, East Sussex and is widely recognised as one of the most iconic Modernist buildings in Britain.
 It was refurbished in 2005.

-When you walk in, you will find a large gallery on the ground floor, which is currently home to Ladybird By Design.
+When you walk in, you will find a large gallery on the ground floor.
 There is a Café Bar & Kitchen on the first floor with a commanding view of the surf.

 Information on De La Warr Pavilion Gallery Opening Times